I live in La Jolla with my family, and we are frequent visitors to beautiful La Jolla Cove, San Diego.

 La Jolla Cove Beach

-- Showers and bathrooms are located on the bluffs.
+- Showers and public restrooms are located on the bluffs.

-- Picnic tables are scattered throughout Ellen Browning Scripps Park
+- A few picnic tables are scattered throughout the adjacent Ellen Browning Scripps Park.

 La Jolla Sea Lions

-Love them or hate them, the La Jolla sea lions are reason alone to visit La Jolla Cove.
-You’ll find them huddled up together and barking on the bluffs, occasionally on the beach, and in the water.
+Love them or hate them (the area can get a little smelly), the sea lions are reason alone to visit La Jolla Cove.
+You’ll find them huddled together, barking at each other, lounging on the La Jolla beach, and playing in the water.

-Bring a zoom lens, and I promise you’ll be able to enjoy their shenanigans from the boardwalk.
-Cute is an understatement and kids love them.
+Bring a zoom lens (I do), and I promise you’ll be able to enjoy their shenanigans from the boardwalk.
+They’re very cute, and kids love them.

-If you do walk on the bluffs when the sea lions are in the water or further afield, it’s wise to have an extra pair of shoes in the car in case you or the kids step in one of the brown puddles (it happens and stinks to high heaven).
+If you walk on the bluffs when the sea lions are in the water or further afield, it’s wise to have an extra pair of shoes and a plastic bag in the car.
+You’ll want to bag up your shoes if you or the kids step in one of the brown puddles that may be sea lion poop mixed with water (it happens and will stink).

-Some companies offer guided snorkeling and diving experiences, which I would recommend to get the most out of your time here.
-Tours include necessary gear as well.
-Many snorkeling tours depart from La Jolla Shores beach, but these start at La Jolla Cove.
-Try:
+Some companies offer guided La Jolla Cove snorkeling or diving experiences, which I recommend to maximize your time here.
+Tours include the necessary kayak and snorkeling gear as well.

 - La Jolla Kayak: La Jolla Cove Snorkel Tour (they’ll let you keep the gear for the rest of the day)